Team-Armadillo/Mechanic-Management/README.md

   ## User Story & Acceptance Criteria
 As someone who owns a vehicle, I want a website where I can easily check in and check out my vehicle at the mechanic workshop.

-GIVEN I am a customer needing to check in my vehicle > WHEN I visit the site >
+GIVEN I am a customer needing to check in my vehicle<br />
+WHEN I visit the site<br />
-THEN I’ am able to check in my vehicle with my phone number > WHEN I choose to Sign Up, I am prompted to enter username and Password > THEN I can enter my vehicle information >
+THEN I’ am able to check in my vehicle with my phone number<br />
+WHEN I choose to Sign Up, I am prompted to enter username and Password<br />
+THEN I can enter my vehicle information<br />
-WHEN I revisit the site at a later time, I can check out my vehicle and pay invoice >
+WHEN I revisit the site at a later time, I can check out my vehicle and pay invoice

 ## Features